-As these speakers have only just been released, NS-5000 reviews are thin on the ground.
-However, some very respectable audio reviewers heard them at the Tokyo International Audio Show late in 2016 and have given their initial reviews, which we’ve summarised below, with links to the original review pages:
+In addition, some very respectable audio reviewers heard them at the Tokyo International Audio Show late in 2016 and have given their initial reviews, which we’ve summarised below, with links to the original review pages

 Robert Harley – The Absolute Sound: